Rakesh-99/Rakesh-99/README.md

 ➡️ Responsive UI design
 ➡️ Database management using MongoDB and MySQL.

-I'm also confident in Java and C++, and passionate about solving DSA problems.
+I'm also confident in Java and C++, and passionate about solving problems.
   </p>
 </div>